ozum/pg-generator/README.md

     Model                   tableName or schema.tableName
     hasMany                 Plural of the relation name in database.
 Table name from beginning can be stripped.
                             (Config: generate.stripFirstTableFromHasMany:true)
     belongsTo               Singular of foreign key.
-If kay name ends with _id it will be stripped.
+If key name ends with _id it will be stripped.
 Otherwise 'related' is added at the beginning to prevent it gets clash with column name.
-                            (Config: generate.prefixForBelongsTo)
+                            (Config: generate.prefixForBelongsTo:'related')
     belongsToMany           Plural of the foreign key which refers other table in join table. hasMany({through:..})   Plural of the foreign key which refers other table in join table.
 (DEPRECATED in Sequelize)